robfallows/tunguska-reactive-aggregate/README.md

 This helper can be used to reactively publish the results of an aggregation.

-Based on `jcbernack:reactive-aggregate`.
+Originally based on `jcbernack:reactive-aggregate`.

 This clone removes the dependency on `meteorhacks:reactive-aggregate` and instead uses the underlying MongoDB Nodejs library.
 In addition, it uses ES6/7 coding, including `async` and `await` and `import/export` syntax, so should be `import`ed into your (server) codebase where it's needed.

 In spite of those changes, the API is basically unchanged.
-I have added a new `aggregationOptions` object to the `options`, which may be used to pass in any of the [standard aggregation options](http://mongodb.github.io/node-mongodb-native/2.2/api/Collection.html#aggregate).
+However, there are a few additional properties of the `options` parameter.
+See the notes in the **Usage** section.

 ## Usage